BriefCandle/pokemon-x-mud/README.md

 `BattleDeclineSystem`: if within duration, offeree can decline; else, anyone can decline; then remove offeree's position

 # Features To Be Added

+## Shop Terrain & items

+## One-direction Terrain
+allows only left-to-right, right-to-left, up-to-down, down-to-up terrain

+## Penalty for defeat
+Player team being defeated from dungeon needs to choose a pokemon from his team to be sacrificed.
+Failure of compliance prevent respawn.

 ## Faint Or Death
-When HP drops to zero, a determination to be made
+When HP drops to zero, a determination to be made whether pokemon would faint or die for good.

 ## Smarter Bot
 Bot could give priority to attack weaker, similar level, and more valuable pokemon.
 Bot could also precompute type effectiveness and make attack decision accordingly